mandaakuba/100Hires-Project/README.md

 ## Issues Encountered and Solutions
 * **Issue:** When trying to clone the repository using the command palette in Cursor (`Ctrl+Shift+P`), the `Git: Clone` command did not appear.
 * **Solution:** I realized that Git was not installed on my Windows machine.
 I solved this by downloading and installing the 64-bit Git for Windows from the official website.
 After the installation was complete, I completely restarted Cursor IDE.
 The `Git: Clone` command then successfully appeared and functioned as expected.
+* * **Issue 2:** When trying to make the first commit, I received an error stating `Make sure you configure your "user.name" and "user.email" in git.`
+* **Solution 2:** I opened the integrated terminal in Cursor and configured my global Git identity using the `git config --global user.name` and `git config --global user.email` commands.
+After setting this up, the commit went through successfully.